-Upgrading your build from Gradle 7.x to the latest
+Upgrading your build from Gradle 7.x to 8.0

-This chapter provides the information you need to migrate your Gradle 7.x builds to the latest Gradle release.
-For migrating from Gradle 4.x, 5.x, or 6.x, see the older migration guide first.
+This chapter provides the information you need to migrate your Gradle 7.x builds to Gradle 8.0.
+For migrating from Gradle 6.x or earlier, complete the older migration guide first.

 We recommend the following steps for all users: